legendu-net/blog/misc/content/2017-06-11-dashboard-solutions.markdown

 ## Superset

 Superset is great!
-But it seems that it's for SQL only?
+But it seems that it is for SQL only?
 Is python scripting supported? based on python, but doesn't support direct python scraping ...